davidchall/ipaddress/README.md

 -----

-Please note that the ‘ipaddress’ project is released with a [Contributor Code of Conduct](https://davidchall.github.io/ipaddress/CODE_OF_CONDUCT.html).
+Please note that the ipaddress project is released with a [Contributor Code of Conduct](https://davidchall.github.io/ipaddress/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.